Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

-Now that we understand more about the history and the nutritional value of celery, we can ask: It’s a healthy snack for humans, but is this the case for dogs too?
+Now that we understand more about the history and the nutritional value of celery, we can ask: It’s a healthy, low-calorie snack for humans, but is this the case for dogs too?
 Can dogs eat celery?

-First of all, to recognize whether a food is good for dogs, we need to establish what dogs need.
-Often, people just use the same rules they apply to their own diet, but this has some pretty major, and dangerous, pitfalls.
+First of all, to recognize whether food is good for dogs, we need to establish what dogs need.
+People often just use the same rules they apply to their diet, but this has some pretty major and dangerous pitfalls.

 Humans are omnivores, and our ancestors have thrived on both vegetation and meat-based diets.
 Dogs, however, are carnivores.